tlb-lemrabott/lemrabott.toulba/content/experience/bnm.md

 ### Main Tasks

-- Implemented the creation and integration with third-party companies of a payment platform.
-Resulted in streamlining the payments to the bank.
+- Integrated third-party clients with the Bank’s online payment platform.
+Example clients: Gimtel debit card vendor, Insurance, Wireless providers, and the Gov. Census agency.
-- Used RESTful APIs, JavaScript, Webhooks to implement the integration.
+- Implemented with RESTful APIs and Webhooks.
-- Used Angular, Java, and Spring boot to develop a web tool for simulating financial and accounting operations.
-Resulted in secure, successful, and balanced accounting operations.
+- Used Angular, Java, and Spring boot to develop a Web tool to simulate financial transactions.
+Helped to ensure the safety and accuracy of the accounting operations.

 #### 🔗 [**NATIONAL BANQUE OF MAURITANIA**](http://www.bnm.mr/)
 ##### 🔗 [**Mobile Payment Platform**](http://www.click.mr/)